jdorn/json-editor/README.md

 The currently supported themes are:

+*  barebones
 *  html (the default)
 *  bootstrap2
 *  bootstrap3
 *  foundation3
 *  foundation4
 *  foundation5
+*  foundation6
 *  jqueryui

-The default theme is `html`, which doesn't use any special class names or styling.
+The default theme is `html`, which does not rely on an external framework.
 This default can be changed by setting the `JSONEditor.defaults.options.theme` variable.

+If you want to specify your own styles with CSS, you can use `barebones`, which includes almost no classes or inline styles.

 ```javascript
 JSONEditor.defaults.options.theme = 'foundation5';